willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    const two = 2;
    const twoThunk = () => 2;

 This is done behind the scenes, or else the code would be unacceptably cluttered.
-Although it makes it somewhat hard to decide whether some code will execute before or after another, the only times where that usually matters (namely, executing side-effectful actions) are wrapped up in the :pseudoml:`IO` monad (more on that later!) which has a sense of "do this before that" built-in to the structure.
+Although it makes it somewhat hard to decide whether some code will execute before or after another, the only times where that usually matters (namely, executing side-effectful actions) are wrapped up in the `IO` monad (more on that later!) which has a sense of "do this before that" built-in to the structure.

 PseudoML as used here will in general be non-strict, though in the few places where it matters we will point that out.
 Specific languages have different ways to achieve strictness/non-strictness when that is not the default behavior, so we will leave it up to the reader to determine how to implement that in the wild.

 Typeclasses
 -----------

 A typeclass is a set of functions that can be overloaded to work with any type.
 Defining how those functions work on a particular type is called *implementing* that typeclass.
-The most basic typeclasses are :pseudoml:`Eq`, :pseudoml:`Ord`, and :pseudoml:`Show`, which we will go over here.
+The most basic typeclasses are `Eq`, `Ord`, and `Show`, which we will go over here.
 In the next section, we’ll start getting into some of the meatier examples.

 Languages with this concept usually include several functions in the typeclass definition, many of which may be given a "default" definition in terms of some minimal set that must be implemented.
 This is entirely for practical purposes; in specific cases, there may be a more efficient way to implement one of the "extra" functions.
 Such considerations are an implementation detail outside our scope, so we will limit our typeclasses to the minimal set of functions, and define the other ones separately when they are needed.

 Eq
 ~~~~~~~~~~~~~~~~

-A data type can be made an instance of :pseudoml:`Eq` if its values can be compared as equal or not equal.
+A data type can be made an instance of `Eq` if its values can be compared as equal or not equal.
 It is defined like this:

 .. code:: pseudoml

    typeclass Eq a
        (==) : a -> a -> Bool

-This says ":pseudoml:`a` is an instance of :pseudoml:`Eq` if there is an implementation for the :pseudoml:`(==)` function."
+This says "`a` is an instance of `Eq` if there is an implementation for the `(==)` function."
 As an example, consider a data type representing the three primary colors:

 .. code:: pseudoml